Fuerte de la Concepcion y del Triunfo: Patronage

-During or after the fort's construction, the image of the Nuestra Señora dela Inmaculada Concepción y del Triunfo de la Cruz de Migpangi arrived at Misamis.
+During or after the fort's construction, the image of the Nuestra Señora de la Inmaculada Concepción y del Triunfo de la Cruz de Migpangi arrived at Misamis.
 Father Ducos then placed the fort under her patronage and enshrined the image in a chapel inside the walls.
 Outside the fort's southern wall is a bas relief of the Virgin, which is facing the bay.
+The bas relief's appearance is comparable to the painting of the Nuestra Señora de la Porteria (Our Lady of the Gate), venerated in Ávila, Spain.

-The wooden image was kept in the fort until sometime between 1875 and 1884 when it was transferred to the nearby parish church (now the Metropolitan Cathedral of the Immaculate Conception) by fray Jorge Carcabilla, the Spanish priest that was assigned in Misamis at the time, as both the chapel and the image were not properly taken care of.
+The wooden image was kept in the fort until sometime between 1875 and 1884 when it was transferred to the nearby parish church (now the Metropolitan Cathedral of the Immaculate Conception) by Fray Jorge Carcabilla, the Spanish priest assigned to Misamis at the time, as both the chapel and the image were not properly taken care of.

-Sometime in the late 1950s, a mad person hacked the two century old bas relief to pieces using a bolo.
-A devotee set up a plaster replica of the image on its stead, and is still being venerated today.
+Sometime in the late 1950s, a mentally ill man hacked to pieces the original, two centuries-old bas relief using a bolo.
+A devotee placed a plaster replica in its stead, which is still venerated today.